Flooristics, LLC

 Share Button

-When concrete and water are mixed for the initial pouring, the water eventually evaporates, leaving millions of tiny channels that it escapes from.
-When the concrete is dry, these channels can again fill with water, whether it’s due to excessive moisture, flooding or something else.
+When concrete and water are mixed for the initial pour, the water eventually evaporates.
+This process leaves behind millions of tiny channels in the concrete.
+Water escapes through these channels as the concrete dries.
+When the concrete is dry, these channels can fill with water again.
+This can happen due to excessive moisture, flooding, or other sources.
 If the pressure builds up enough, the concrete can crack.

 Filed Under: Hardwood and Laminate, Resilient, Tile and Stone Tagged With: concrete hydrostatic pressure, hydrostatic, hydrostatic pressure, pressure in concrete